Kushagra9399/Product-Selling-Website-using-Django/README.md

-Hello, welcome to my GitHub account.
+Hello and welcome to my GitHub!

-This is a simple website made by using django framework.
+This is a simple e-commerce website built using the Django framework.
+The project includes user authentication, product listings, and an admin panel for managing products and users.

-Currently I am working on it making it work on some advance algorithm and methods to make it suitable for a user to explore the website.
+Currently, I am actively working on enhancing the website by integrating advanced algorithms and improving its functionality to create a smoother and more user-friendly experience.

-Thank You
+Thank you for visiting!